koparasy/HPAC/approx/puppeteer/README.md

 To perform the entire analysis presented in the publication we provide simple bash scripts.
 The scripts are rensponsible to sample the error space perform the executions and compute the sensitivity values.

+After configuring the Puppeteer project in each configured benchmark directory ($PROJECT\_BUILD\_DIR) there is an analysis bash script.
+The script takes two arguments.
+The first one can be either sobol or morris and instructs Puppeteer to perform GSA analysis with the morris or the sobol technique.
+The second argument is optional and controls indirectly the number of sample evaluations.
+The lower the value the less the performed experiments.
+When the value is not provided we use the values used for our publication analysis.